Comparing The Top 3 Vocal Synthesizers

 Cons:

-• Limited options for vocal styles
+• Limited vocal style options

-• Needs an internet connection
+• Requires an internet connection

 • No multi-language dictionary available